Neutron: Beta decay

+The electron and positron produced in these reactions are historically known as beta particles, denoted β− or β+ respectively, lending the name to the decay process.
+In these reactions, the original particle is not composed of the product particles; rather, the product particles are created at the instant of the reaction.

+"Beta decay" reactions can also occur by the capture of a lepton by the nucleon.
+The transformation of a proton to a neutron inside of a nucleus is possible through electron capture:

+A rarer reaction, inverse beta decay, involves the capture of a neutrino by a nucleon.

+Rarer still, positron capture by neutrons can occur in the high-temperature environment of stars.

+Properties

 Mass

 The mass of a neutron cannot be directly determined by mass spectrometry since it has no electric charge.
 But since the masses of a proton and of a deuteron can be measured with a mass spectrometer, the mass of a neutron can be deduced by subtracting proton mass from deuteron mass, with the difference being the mass of the neutron plus the binding energy of deuterium (expressed as a positive emitted energy).
 The latter can be directly measured by measuring the energy ($B_d$) of the single 2.224 MeV gamma photon emitted when a deuteron is formed by a proton capturing a neutron (this is exothermic and happens with zero-energy neutrons).
 The small recoil kinetic energy ($E_{rd}$) of the deuteron (about 0.06% of the total energy) must also be accounted for.

 The energy of the gamma ray can be measured to high precision by X-ray diffraction techniques, as was first done by Bell and Elliot in 1948.
 The best modern (1986) values for neutron mass by this technique are provided by Greene, et al. These give a neutron mass of: